apache/couchdb-glazier/INSTALL_32.md

 Close the window.

 Note: If this shell script hasn't been able to build all these tools successfully, try the following:
+* Install Windows SDK 8.1 with Visual Studio Installer if required
 * Open C:\relax\icu\source\allinone\allinone.sln in Visual Studio (17)
 * Set Release Mode
 * Select all projects, right-click "Properties" - "VC++ Directories"